Click Here To Schedule A Consultation

 Which Topical Skincare Cream is Best for Melasma?

-Hydroquinone for melasma treatment
+Hydroquinone for Melasma Treatment

 Hydroquinone is an ingredient in skin-bleaching creams that helps to lighten areas of hyperpigmentation and melasma.
 Hydroquinone is no longer available in any over-the-counter products.
 However, Dr. Green can provide her patients with prescription-strength Hydroquinone creams from a specialty compounding pharmacy as part of their melasma and pigmentation treatment plan.
 Hydroquinone creams can be compounded with Retin-A or other active ingredients in different strengths.
-The strengths of hydroquinones vary from 4% up to 10% to treat some difficult pigmentation.
+The strengths of hydroquinones vary from 4% to 10% in treating some difficult pigmentation.
 Dr. Green may also recommend cysteamine or tranexamic acid as skin-lightening ingredients as a bleach-free alternative to hydroquinone.
 A study published in J Am ACAD Dermatol demonstrates that cysteamine is a viable treatment for melasma for patients who do not wish to be treated with hydroquinone.

-How to Cure Melasma from the Inside
+How to Cure Melasma from the Inside with Tranexamic acid

-Does Melasma from pregnancy go away?
 How to get rid of the mask of pregnancy

 It is extremely common for pregnant women to develop what is often referred to as chloasma or “the mask of pregnancy.”
 In pregnant women, melasma tends to appear on the cheeks, forehead, upper lip, and chin, giving the appearance of a mask.
 Hormone changes cause this form of melasma during pregnancy, markedly the increase in the female hormones estrogen and progesterone.
 Typically, melasma that develops during pregnancy resolves on its own sometime after giving birth, as the levels of estrogen and progesterone in the body return to normal.
 During pregnancy, there is a limited number of treatment options available for melasma, as the safety of many topical skincare ingredients and chemical peels has not been tested for pregnant women.
 While one is pregnant, cosmetic treatments designed to treat melasma and facial hyperpigmentation, such as the Cosmelan peel and trichloroacetic acid chemical peels, can not be used.
 Additionally, the majority of topical skin-lightening products (such as hydroquinone) are not to be used when pregnant.